-- Gluten-Free Oats – Make sure to use gluten-free oats.
-I’ve seen Bob’s Red Mill gluten-free oats in my local grocery store but only the old-fashioned rolled oats.
-What we need for this recipe are quick oats.
-So if you can only get the old-fashioned kind then a quick run through a food processor will turn them into quick oats.
+- Gluten-Free Oats – Make sure to use certified gluten-free oats.
+This recipe calls for quick oats but if you can only find whole old-fashioned rolled oats, you can use a food processor to pulse them into quick oats quickly.
 I’ll show pictures of that below.

-- Dairy-Free Buttery Spread – Smart Balance or Earth Balance
+- Dairy-Free Butter – Country Crock Plant-Based Butter with Avocado Oil, Smart Balance, or Earth Balance

 - Almond or Cashew Milk